 Relive your favorite moments with a physical print

 If there's anything the resurgence of instant printers and cameras has taught us, it's that people still love having physical copies of their favorite photos.
-These instant printers make creating those physical copies as easy as possible, with Bluetooth connectivity and prints that are made to last for years to come.
+These are the best portable photo printers that make creating those physical copies as easy as possible, with Bluetooth connectivity and prints that are made to last for years to come.

 If we were buying right now, we'd strongly recommend the Canon Selphy Square QX10, which prints square photos that can last for as long as a century.
 It comes in a variety of colors, and Canon has a long-running legacy of high-quality printing with vibrant colors.
 The QX10 is relatively compact and easy to tuck into a pocket or bag, and it's built to withstand drops and the elements.